aitelabrandig/bafcode/CONTRIBUTING.md

 ## Getting Started

 1. **Familiarize Yourself**: Before making a contribution, ensure that you have a solid understanding of the BafCode Framework.
-If you're new, go through the [documentation](#) thoroughly.
+If you're new, go through the [documentation](https://bafcode.com/) thoroughly.
 2. **GitHub**: The documentation source files are hosted on GitHub.
-Make sure you have an account.
 3. **Issues**: Check out the existing [issues](#) to see if someone has already reported/fixing the same thing.
 If not, open a new issue.

 ## Setting Up Your Development Environment